OpenOverlayRouter/oor/README.md

 The basic requisites and configuration still applies for the router mode, but there are a few requirements that are specific for this mode.
-Follow the general information for LISPmob, with this exceptions:
+Follow the general information for LISPmob, with these exceptions:

     - An EID /30 (at least) prefix is required instead of a /32 one.
     This prefix should be used as the network prefix for the subnet where the hosts behind the router are allocated.
 Assign it to an interface and configure it as you would do for a normal network prefix (static configuration, DHCP, etc...).
 No EID is used for the 'lispTun0' interface in router mode (a local address is automatically used by LISPmob instead).

     - The configuration is performed through the OpenWRT standard configuration tool UCI, instead of using 'lispd.conf' file.
     Either configure the UCI file manually in '/etc/config/lispd' (by default), use the UCI CLI application, or use the web interface (if available).
 The configuration fields are analogue to those on the 'lispd.conf' file.

     - Prior to launch LISPmob on router mode make sure that rp_filter kernel network parameter is disabled.
 Is disabled by default in